Breastfeeding vs. Formula Feeding

 It is safe to breastfeed your baby if you have hepatitis B or hepatitis C. If your nipples are cracked or bleeding, you should stop nursing.
 Express your milk and throw it away until your breasts heal.

 Mothers who should not breastfeed include those who:

-- Have HIV or AIDS, as they can pass the virus to their baby.
+- Have HIV or AIDS, as they can pass the virus to their baby by breastfeeding.

 - Are taking certain medicines needed to treat ongoing health problem.
 If you take medicines for a health problem, ask your provider if it is still safe to breastfeed.